 \section{Introduction}

 Quantum communication has witnessed an extremely fast evolution over the last two decades \cite{Diamanti2016,Xu2020,Pirandola2020}.
 On the practical level, record-distance implementations of \gls{QKD} have been reported \cite{Boaron2018, Yin2020,Chen2020}, and first commercial systems have been developed \cite{idq}.
 On the more fundamental level, significant progress has been achieved as well, notably through the development of the concept of \gls{DI} \gls{QKD} \cite{Acin2007,Pironio2009,Vazirani,Rotem2018}.
-The observation of strong nonlocal quantum correlations allows the distant users to establish a secret in a black-box setting, i.e., without relying on a detailed characterization of their cryptographic devices.
-This paradigm can be argued to represent the strongest form of security for \gls{QKD} achievable in quantum theory~\cite{EkertRenner}.
-First investigated from a purely abstract point of view, the idea of \gls{DI}-\gls{QKD} has since also started attracting attention from an experimental perspective, and a first proof-of-principle experiment should be nearly feasible with current technology \cite{Ho2020,Schwonnek2020,Tan2020}.
+The observation of strong nonlocal quantum correlations allows distant users to establish a secret in a black-box setting, i.e., without relying on a detailed characterization of their cryptographic devices.
+This represents the strongest form of security for \gls{QKD}~\cite{EkertRenner}.